franck-benault/creditCardFraudDetection/README.md

 This presentation will show that the fraud detection is a very, highly or extreme imbalance data issue.
 The algorithms do not manage correctly this issue.

+The goal of fraud detection can be redifined by detecting the compromised cards
+- because sometimes the first fraudulent transactions are very difficult to detect
+- the fraudster will probably perform several fraudulent transactions, so the fraud detection has to stop the fraudster as soons as possible

 ## Research about the card transactions fraud detection

 If you request the Google Scholar web site [G1].
 We can see the increase of the publication about card transactions fraud detection.